My Pet Center

 Frequently Asked Questions

-Will a dog be OK after a seizure?
+Will my dog be fine after a seizure?

 Many dogs will recover fully after a seizure, although it may take some time for them to regain their balance and normal behavior.
 It’s important to monitor your dog closely after a seizure and seek veterinary care if necessary.